Intubation

-Types of Intubation and Their Indications
+Types and corresponding indications

-Tracheal Intubation
+Tracheal intubation

 Tracheal intubation is a procedure involving the placement of an endotracheal tube into a patient's windpipe, also known as the trachea.
 This procedure may be done to treat either emergency or non-emergency conditions.
 Examples of emergency conditions include airway compromise, respiratory failure, allergic reactions, and trauma.
 An example of a non-emergency condition where tracheal intubation is performed includes surgery, during which an individual may not be able to breathe on their own as a result of anesthetic medications.

-Nasogastric
+Nasogastric intubation

 Nasogastric intubation occurs when a nasogastric tube is placed.
 This procedure may be used to treat conditions that prevent the regular passage of food through the mouth to the rest of the GI system.
-Conditions where there passage of normal GI contents may be interrupted includes head and neck cancers, bowel obstruction, and conditions that cause difficulty swallowing (also known as dysphagia).
+Conditions where the passage of normal GI contents may be interrupted includes head and neck cancers, bowel obstruction, and conditions that cause difficulty swallowing (also known as dysphagia).
 Nasogastric intubation may also be used to treat malnutrition, poisoning, upper GI bleeding, surgery, and to administer medications.

-Urinary Catheterization
+Urinary catheterization

 Urinary intubation via a catheter is often used to help relieve obstructions to the passage of urine.
 Obstructions can be caused by a variety of conditions, including urinary incontinence, prostate enlargement, or tumors.
-Catherization can also be done to relieve urinary retention caused by infections, trauma, or medications.
+Catheterization can also be done to relieve urinary retention caused by infections, trauma, or medications.
 Catheterization may also be performed during surgery or to administer medications directly to the bladder.